FactSet Mergerstat/BVR Control Premium Study Frequently Asked Questions (FAQs)

 - Friendly: the target's board of directors viewed the acquirer's proposal as satisfactory and recommended that their shareholders accept the offer.

 - Neutral:the target's board has not yet made a determination of whether to reject or accept the unsolicited offer OR the offer is a legally required, mandatory tender offer for additional shares in which the target's board has no discretion.

 Q: Describe the proper use of the Mergerstat Control Premium - how should it be selected for a given engagement?

-A: The most likely case for the use of the Control Premium study would be for publicly traded company whose quoted market price could serve as a fair value estimate.
+A: The most likely case for the use of the Control Premium study would be for a publicly traded company whose quoted market price could serve as a fair value estimate.

-Lower valuations are used by the acquirer to evaluate internal synergies, with higher valuations justified by expected value of external synergies such as goodwill.
+Lower valuations are used by the acquirer to evaluate internal synergies, with higher valuations justified by the expected value of external synergies such as goodwill.

 Q: I noticed that the FactSet Mergerstat/BVR Control Premium Study calculates a minority discount; what is the formula that the database uses to calculate this discount?